mikeploythai/mikeploythai/README.md

 ### Mike Ploythai ✌🏼

-Full-Stack Software Engineer in Healthcare. **Big** React/TypeScript/Tailwind enjoyer. .NET/C# are cool too I guess.
+> Full-Stack Software Engineer in Healthcare.

+I'm a .NET Framework/C# dev during the week, and a Next.js/TypeScript dev any other time!

 ***